AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-salesforce-objects.md

 ## Marketo Measure A/B Test {#marketo-measure-a-b-test}

-If you are running A/B tests through Optimizely or VWO (Visual Web Optimizer), you can connect those accounts to your [!DNL Marketo] Measure account to view A/B test data within Salesforce.
+If you are running A/B tests through [!DNL Optimizely] or VWO (Visual Web Optimizer), you can connect those accounts to your [!DNL Marketo] [!DNL Measure] account to view A/B test data within Salesforce.
 The [!DNL Marketo] Measure A/B Test Object essentially allows you to take A/B test data from Optimizely/VWO and tie the data to Leads and Contacts.

 ![](assets/5.png)

-The [!DNL Marketo] Measure A/B Test Object is displayed as a Related List on Leads, [!UICONTROL Contacts] and Opportunity pages.
+The [!DNL Marketo] Measure A/B Test Object is displayed as a Related List on [!UICONTROL Leads], [!UICONTROL Contacts] and [!UICONTROL Opportunity] pages.
 The list surfaces all the experiments and variations that you're running through Optimizely or VWO, and allows you to see the experiments/variations as they relate to specific Leads and Contacts.

 ## Marketo Measure Events {#marketo-measure-events}

 The [!DNL Marketo] Measure Events Object allows you to track specific events that occur on your website.
 To track specific events that happen on your website, custom code must be added to your pages in addition to the [!DNL Marketo Measure] Javascript.
-The captured information will be displayed within the Marketo Measure Object Related List, which can be found on the [!UICONTROL Leads], [!UICONTROL Contacts] and [!UICONTROL Opportunity] pages.
+The captured information will be displayed within the [!DNL Marketo Measure] Object Related List, which can be found on the [!UICONTROL Leads], [!UICONTROL Contacts] and [!UICONTROL Opportunity] pages.
 The Marketo Measure Events Object *does not* tie to attribution data.
 The purpose of this Object is to see if people are taking specific actions on your website.

 ## Marketo Measure Fields {#marketo-measure-fields}